levintech/levintech/README.md

   <br/>

   Thanks for visiting my Github profile.
 As a software developer, I'd like to help you out with your business and success.
 I have good experience with Web Development, Blockchain, and AI.
-I am always ready to discuss your business and love to work with Dev teams.
+I am always ready to discuss your business and love to work with Dev Teams.
 <br/>

 ### Contact with me: